medic/cht-docs/content/en/core/overview/architecture.md

 ### CHT Watchdog

-Monitoring and alerting for the CHT Core Framework to ensure CHWs are able to deliver care without interruption cause by server downtime.
+Monitoring and alerting for the CHT Core Framework to ensure CHWs are able to deliver care without interruption caused by server downtime.
 Read more detail on the [CHT Watchdog overview page]({{< relref "core/overview/watchdog" >}}) and the [CHT Watchdog GitHub repository](https://github.com/medic/cht-watchdog).

 ## Client